ayonious/my-npm-packages-tester/README.md

 ## How this works

-- This is a project that has all my npmjs packages as dependency.
+- This is a project that has all my npmjs packages as dependency 👪.
 And in the tests I have written all the important tests of all my npmjs packages.
-- Every time there is a npmjs package update(in any of my npmpjs packages), this repo will update that package (using renovate bot) and trigger a PR.
+- Every time there is a npmjs package update 🆕(in any of my npmpjs packages), this repo will update that package (using renovate bot) and trigger a PR.
-- If the pr succeeds, it will be merged and means all was good.
+- If the pr succeeds ✅, it will be merged and means all was good.
 No action needed from me anymore :)
-- If the pr fails, I will see the email and know something went wrong.
+- If the pr fails ❌, I will see the email and know something went wrong.
 Gotta fix it manually then